 So, if you are debating, as I was… just do it!
 It’s well worth the price, and the hassles you deal with when cooking will be near eliminated with this appliance in your kitchen!

 The Kitchenaid 9-cup best food processor comes with two work bowls for small and big jobs.
 You get a 9 cup bowl as well as a nested 3 cup bowl.
-The included blades consist of a multi-purpose chopping blade as well as a small chopping blade for the 3 cup bowl, a dough blade, adjustable slicing disc, and a reversible shredding disc.
+The included blades consist of a multi-purpose chopping blade as well as a small chopping blade for the 3 cup bowl, a dough blade, an adjustable slicing disc, and a reversible shredding disc.
 The three in one wide-mouth feed tube allows you to put most foods into the processor without any prep work.
 Power options are low speed, high speed, and pulse.
 After reading lots of reviews and testing the Kitchenaid food processor 9 cup, I realized this is not a very good product for the money, and I don’t recommend it.
 You would be much better of spending your money on one of the better quality Cuisinart products.

 A Few Things To Consider When Choosing A Food ProcessorWhat size do you need?